MuraliChowdhary/AlumniManagementSystem/README.md

 Steps to Install
 Clone the Repository:

+bash
+Copy code
 git clone https://github.com/yourusername/alumni-management-system.git
 Move the Project to the Web Server:

-Move the cloned project folder to the htdocs directory (for XAMPP) or the web server directory.
+Move the cloned project folder to the htdocs directory (for XAMPP) or the appropriate web server directory.
 Create the Database:

 Open phpMyAdmin (http://localhost/phpmyadmin).